GitAlexGit/tidyDataProjectRepo/README.md

 arrangement was kept where all measurements relevant to an activity of a subject were arranged horizontally.
 This was deemed more appropriate than a "tall" set with a "measurement type" and "measurement value" arrangement.
-The justification is in line with the principles outlined in [@Wickham2014]:
+The justification is in line with the principles outlined in [Wickham] :
     * The measurements represent a set of readings taken for a specific person during a specific activity.
 They are not independent, they represent a very specific experimental output.
 The grouping against the person and activity, therefore, is quite self-explanatory.
 A "tall" representation would likely falsely represent a set of independent measurements
-    * The analysis of the dataset favors the wide arrangement also in the sense that as per [@Wickham2014] relationships are best analyzed between variables.
+    * The analysis of the dataset favors the wide arrangement also in the sense that as per [Wickham] relationships are best analyzed between variables.
     In the given dataset there is much value in the exploration and analysis of the correlation of the different measurements
     * For practical purposes, the wide arrangement is also quite more convenient.